The Forum’s work is divided into to four key areas:

 We do not provide funding to individuals directly.
 The Forum’s funds are for the benefit of the public at large and there are legal and ethical restrictions on how that money is used.
 We can help groups and organisations with funding searches and the writing of bids and we can pay for certain training activities and expenses for volunteers.

-We don’t demolish houses; instead we work with the council and the private sector to ensure that there are suitable, affordable and decent homes available for everyone.
+We work with the council and the private sector to ensure that there are suitable, affordable and decent homes available for everyone.
 We campaign for investment in existing properties to ensure they meet acceptable standards.

 We also campaign for investment in new properties, ensuring that those people who want to stay in our community have a range of opportunities to tenure and price.